Pablo Sanchez wanted to make a difference with his life. He just didn't know where to start.

 Equipped Students Take Ownership of Ministry

-The Campus Crusade team in Mexico City offers evangelism and discipleship training opportunities and ongoing support to nearly 70 student leaders, like Pablo, throughout the city.
+The Cru team in Mexico City offers evangelism and discipleship training opportunities and ongoing support to nearly 70 student leaders, like Pablo, throughout the city.
 "We love and care for them and equip them to reach their campuses," says Emily.

 Passing the baton of ministry serves several key purposes.
 "If we go on a campus, tell the gospel and no one trusts Christ, the gospel still leaves with us," Emily says.
 Finding believers already present creates opportunities for growth and dependence on God, not the staff members.

 Pablo immediately embraced this vision and encouraged 2 of his friends to join with him.
 "Now I see that we are the ones that need to work," he says.
 "This is the work of those who are inside the school."